5 Insights From Comey's Memoir: Ex-FBI Chief Blasts Trump As Mob-Like

 And ultimately, it may have been Comey's refusal to bend to that demand for loyalty, he believes, the led to the president to suddenly fire him almost a year ago.
 That set in motion the appointment, by Deputy Attorney General Rod Rosenstein, of special counsel Robert Mueller.
 The title of Comey's book itself is a nod to his belief that a public servant's allegiance should not be to one man but instead to the belief in democratic ideals and to the Constitution.

-Early in his law career, Comey writes that he worked as a prosecutor targeting organized crime, and compares many of his interactions with Trump to those of mobsters and the mafia.
+Early in his law career, Comey writes that he worked as a prosecutor targeting organized crime, and compares many of his interactions with Trump to those of mobsters and the Mafia.

 "The silent circle of assent.
 The boss in complete control.
 The loyalty oaths.
 The us-versus-them worldview.
 The lying about all things, large and small, in service to some code of loyalty that put the organization above morality and above the truth," he writes.